Auditing Pay-Per-Token in Large Language Models: Auditing for Token Misreporting as a Sequential Hypothesis Test

 Under the above characterization, auditing for token misreporting can be framed as a (sequential) hypothesis test on the misreporting intensity, where an auditor (sequentially) gathers sufficient statistical evidence to conclude that the lengths of the reported sequences $\widetilde{\Tb}$ do not \emph{match}, in expectation, the lengths of the sequences $\Tb$ generated by the model.
 More concretely, we can define the following null and alternative hypotheses:

 where $\pi_0$ is the policy that faithfully reports tokens in $\Tb$, \ie, $\pi_0(Q,\Tb) \coloneqq \Tb$, with $\Ical(\pi_0)=0$, and note that the hypothesis $H_1$ includes any family of (non-deterministic) reporting policies, potentially of arbitrary sophistication.
-In the next section, we will develop a framework to test the above hypothesis in a setting in which the auditor has access to the next-token probabilities of the model.
-Such a setting fits a variety of real-world scenarios, for example, a scenario in which the provider serves an open-weight model, or a scenario in which the provider is required, by regulation, to grant trusted auditors access to a proprietary model (refer to footnote \ref{fn:AI-ACT}).
+In the next section, we will develop a framework to test the above hypothesis in a setting in which the auditor has access to the next-token probabilities of the model.\footnote{Although this is necessary for our theoretical analysis, in practice, our auditing framework performs similarly in settings where the auditor has access to approximate values of next-token probabilities (see Appendix~\ref{app:robust}).} Such a setting fits a variety of real-world scenarios, for example, a scenario in which the provider serves an open-weight model, or a scenario in which the provider is required, by regulation, to grant trusted auditors access to a proprietary model (refer to Section~\ref{sec:discussion} for further discussion on this assumption).